lwthompson2/pyramid/docs/smooth-demo/README.md

 Someitme it may be useful to transform trial data after the fact, after seeing the whole session.
 For example, we might want to normalize some signal data on each trial, based on the overall session data range.

 Pyrmaid supports this kind of after-the-fact revision by way of "collecters".
-These are like per-trial enhancers with an extra `collect()` method.
+These are like per-trial enhancers or adjusters with an extra `collect()` method.

 Collecters work like this:

  - Each configured collecter gets a chance to `collect()` each trial, as trials are coming in normally.
 This is a way to gather session-wide data or statistics, for example the overall range of some signal.

  - After the last trial, before Pyramid exits, Pyramid iterates through all the trials again.
-Each configured collector gets a chance to `enhance()` each trial based on the collected data or statistics, for example to rescale the data based on the overall mean.
+Each configured collector gets a chance to `enhance()` each trial based on the collected data or statistics, for example to rescale the data based on the overall range.

-The [SignalNormalizer](https://github.com/benjamin-heasly/pyramid/blob/main/src/pyramid/trials/standard_collecters.py#L47) is a standard Pyramid collecter that implements signal rescaling as described in the example above.
+[SignalNormalizer](https://github.com/benjamin-heasly/pyramid/blob/main/src/pyramid/trials/standard_collecters.py#L47) is a standard Pyramid collecter that implements signal rescaling by overall range, as described here.

-Collecters can be added to an experiment in the same way as per-trial enhancers, in the experiment YAML `trials:` section.
+Collecters can be added to an experiment in the same way as per-trial enhancers and adjusters, in the experiment YAML `trials:` section.

 ```
 trials: